zacfilan/brimstone-recorder/README.md

 # Limitations
 This list is subject to change, and will probably transition to a bug/issue tracked.
 Nothing's perfect man.
 But we're trying.

+* The [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) cannot be recorded. e.g. select dropdown, scroll bars, etc. Alternative user actions may be required to record around this limitation, see [recording workarounds](#recording-workarounds)
 * Each test is recorded and played back in a fixed resolution.
 If you want to test different resoutions you need to record different tests.
 * Only user actions in the page itself are recorded. e.g. The browser back and forward buttons are not recorded.
 * Click, double-click, right-click, single-keypresses, limited chords, and mouse wheel user inputs are recorded. e.g. Chords must start with a Ctrl. e.g. Ctrl-a will be recorded, but I haven' gotten around to Alt-a.
 * Only one tab is recorded in a test, although that tab is free to navigate to different URLs and still be recorded. e.g. Web application spawned additional browser windows/tabs recording is not supported.
 * Nested frames are handled correctly for recording.
 However, to caclulate frame offsets they receive a message event from the brimstone recorder.
 This message has the potential to alter the behavior of the frame, if it contains naive message event handling code.